DE0CH/sta-setup/readme.md

 # Introduction
-The machines in the labs can be a pain in the ass to work with sometimes especially with broken gcc complier, no package manager, chsh to zsh does not work.
-This script tries to side step the problem with homebrew, which can install packages in userspace.
+The machines in the labs can be a pain in the ass to work with sometimes especially with broken gcc complier, no package manager, and chsh not working.
+This script tries to side step the problem with homebrew, which can install packages in user space.
 It also comes with some (opinionated) niceties like oh-my-zsh, syntax highlighting and auto completion, which I find very useful in my daily lives.

 # Installation
 1. Clone this repo